-Example 2:
+Example 2

-- (i) Total value of finished goods (after performing value-added activities) is RM30 million per annum. - (ii) At least RM24 million out of RM30 million of total finished goods (i.e. 80% X RM30 million = RM 24 million) must be exported. - (iii) The balance of finished goods amounting to RM6 million can be drop-shipped to local customer of the overseas principal. - An approved toll manufacturer must be a GST registered person; Any person applying for ATMS status must be a GST registered person. - (e) All parties in the supply chain must together apply for ATMS status; Toll manufacturer and local customer(s) of overseas principal must together apply for the ATMS. - (f) Monthly taxable period;An approved toll manufacturer must be accounting for GST on monthly basis. - (g) Electronic submission of GST return; An approved toll manufacturer must submit their monthly GST returns through electronic filing (e-filing). - (h) Maintaining of good accounting and inventory records; - A toll manufacturer under the ATMS must at all-time maintain and preserve good accounting and inventory records with respect to raw materials received, stored and manufactured as well as finished goods delivered and exported.
-The local customer under the ATMS must similarly maintain and preserve good accounting and inventory records at all time with respect to finished goods received and supplied, both locally and overseas. - (i) Maintaining of good compliance record with the RMC;
+- (i) Total value of finished goods (after performing value-added activities) is RM30 million per annum. - (ii) At least RM24 million out of RM30 million of total finished goods (i.e. 80% X RM30 million = RM 24 million) must be exported. - (iii) The balance of finished goods amounting to RM6 million can be drop-shipped to local customer of the overseas principal. - (d) An approved toll manufacturer must be a GST registered person; Any person applying for ATMS status must be a GST registered person. - (e) All parties in the supply chain must together apply for ATMS status; Toll manufacturer is the person who must apply for ATMS but he must provide information of his overseas principal (including written agreement) and local customer(s) of overseas principal when applying for the scheme. - (f) Monthly taxable period; - An approved toll manufacturer must be accounting for GST on monthly basis. - (g) Electronic submission of GST return; - An approved toll manufacturer must submit his monthly GST returns through electronic filing (e-filing). - (h) Maintaining of good accounting and inventory records; - A toll manufacturer under the ATMS must at all-time maintain and preserve good accounting and inventory records with respect to raw materials received, stored and manufactured as well as finished goods delivered and exported.
+The local customer under the ATMS must similarly maintain and preserve good accounting and inventory records at all time with respect to finished goods received and supplied, both locally and overseas.

+(i) Maintaining of good compliance record with the RMC;